icelandico/geodev_site/src/lib/content/transitDiagrams/hypotethical-tramway-system-of-grudziadz.md

 ---
-title: Hypotethical tramway system of Grudziadz
+title: Hypotethical tramway system of Kosząlin
 created: 2024-10-05T23:18:00.000Z
 description: >-
   The hypothetical tramway system of Koszalin, a mid-sized city in northern